phlalx/sawadee/README.md

 What I'd like to complete in the near future.

+* document, review, and clean up the code
+* deal correctly with requests from peers (for some reasons, I don't get any request, although the code is there)
+* more consistent error management
+  * now there are a lot of asserts, unguarded possible exceptions and so on.
+  * detect incorrect behavior from peers.
 * resource management
   * better handling (closing) of socket connections
   * better usage of buffer.
-Buffers keep getting allocated with very little efficiency concern.
+Buffers keep getting allocated with no efficiency concern.
-* deal correctly with requests from peers (for some reasons, I don't get any request, although the code is there)
-* more consistent error management and more defensive from malicious peers.
-Right now, there are a lot of asserts, unguarded possible exceptions and so on.
 * Rework the module interfaces
-  * Persistence is dirty and has to be rethought
   * There are invariant that span several modules that could be encapsulated
-* document, review, and clean up the code
-  * use syntactic extension for async
+  * encapsulation could be better overall
 * testing

 And possibly: